Catholic Church in Italy: Key figures in Italian Catholic history

-Today
+Data

-In 2021 approximately 79.2% of the Italian population identifies as Catholic.
+In 2021, approximately 79.2% of the Italian population identifies as Catholic.
 Italy has 225 dioceses and archdioceses, more than any other country in the world with the exception of Brazil.
-It also has the largest number of parishes (25,694), female (102,089) and male (23,719) religious, and priests (44,906, including secular (i.e. diocesan) and religious (those belonging to a male religious institute)).
+It also has the largest number of parishes (25,694), female (102,089) and male (23,719) religious, and priests (31,000, including secular (i.e. diocesan) and religious (those belonging to a male religious institute)).

 In 1986, Pope John Paul II suppressed 101 Italian dioceses.
 As of 2024, Italy has a total of 41 dioceses united in persona episcopi, or “in the person of the bishop.”

 The bishops in Italy make up the Conferenza Episcopale Italiana as a collaborative body to perform certain functions specified by Canon Law.
 Unlike most episcopal conferences, the president of the Italian conference is appointed by the pope, in his capacity as Primate of Italy.
 Since May 2022, the president of the episcopal conference has been Cardinal Matteo Maria Zuppi.